 Specifically, Florida Statute § 61.075 defines the term “marital assets and liabilities” to include the following:

-- Assets acquired and liabilities incurred during the marriage by one spouse individually or by both jointly.
+- Assets are acquired and liabilities incurred during the marriage by one spouse individually or by both jointly.

-- The enhancement in value and the appreciation of nonmarital assets that results from either the efforts of either party during marriage or the expenditure of marital funds or other marital assets.
+- The enhancement in value and the appreciation of nonmarital assets that results from either the efforts of either party during the marriage or the expenditure of marital funds or other marital assets.

-- All vested and nonvested benefits, rights, and funds that accrued during marriage in retirement, pension, profit-sharing, annuity, deferred compensation, and insurance plans and programs.
+- All vested and nonvested benefits, rights, and funds that accrued during the marriage in retirement, pension, profit-sharing, annuity, deferred compensation, and insurance plans and programs.